A Review on Quantum Circuit Optimization using ZX-Calculus: Challenges

 So far, there exist no deliberate multi-objective optimization approaches applied to ZX-based quantum circuit optimization that aim to find a trade-off between fundamentally different metrics.
 Multi-objective optimization seems to be a promising candidate for architecture-aware optimization where a tradeoff between independent metrics and different architectural specifications, such as qubit connectivity and spatial dimensions, is required.
 Bridging the gap towards multi-objective optimization would greatly simplify the transpilation pipeline, resulting into an integrated and potentially less computationally demanding framework.

-\paragraph{ZX-diagram feature encoding} Despite many advances in ZX-diagram optimization and circuit extraction techniques, a fundamental question remains: what features of a ZX-diagram actually predict or determine the quality of the resulting quantum circuit?
+\paragraph{ZX-Diagram Feature Encoding} Despite many advances in ZX-diagram optimization and circuit extraction techniques, a fundamental question remains: what features of a ZX-diagram accurately describe the quality of the resulting quantum circuit?
 While some connections between the ZX-diagram and the quantum circuit are trivial, e.g., the number of $\frac{\pi}{4}$-phase spiders directly translates to the number of T-gates, other features are only an approximation or not translated at all.
 The example we saw before was that the number of Hadamard edges and the overall spider connectivity serve as a proxy to estimate the two-qubit gate count~\cite{staudacherReducing2QuBitGate2023}.

 Further research on the mapping between ZX-diagram characteristics and quantum circuit properties could enable the development of better optimization methods that explicitly account for architectural constraints.
 Especially the inclusion cumulative gate error rates, qubit connectivity limitations, and coherence time would alleviate the need of a full transpilation pipeline.
 Such mappings could serve as a surrogate model that allows quicker heuristic or learning-based optimization without repeatedly requiring circuit extraction and transpilation to assess the quality of the solution.